c2corg/c2c_images/README.md

 Parameters:

 - secret (JWT token)
-- filename (key of the published image)
+- filename (key of the image to publish)

 Moves the images and its thumbnails to the active bucket.